Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 -----------

-The :ada:`Destructor` extension adds a new finalization mechanism that significantly differs standard Ada in how it interacts with type derivation.
+The :ada:`Destructor` extension adds a new finalization mechanism that significantly differs from standard Ada in how it interacts with type derivation.

 New syntax is introduced to make it possible to define "destructors" for record types, tagged or untagged.
 Here's a simple example: